jltorres3506/list-it/README.md

 # List-it
-An app that allows you to make many todo lists
+An app that allows you to make many lists

 ## Live App
 https://list-it-todo.herokuapp.com/